Meet us

 Her work is guided by a lifelong commitment to learning and a calling to bridge deep personal joy with the world’s need for equity and justice, echoing Frederick Buechner’s notion of vocation.

-• Catherine Menyhart is a passionate facilitator and coach, helping individuals and groups develop inclusive leadership practices and team cultures.
+Catherine Menyhart is a passionate facilitator and coach and the founder of Making Space, LLC. helping individuals and groups develop inclusive leadership practices and team cultures.
 With 20 years of experience in international education and intercultural leadership development, Catherine is dedicated to helping individuals across diverse sectors better understand themselves and others in order to lead more effectively, inclusively and authentically.
 She believes curiosity, wonder and joy are essential elements in the learning process.

 Previously, Catherine managed learning and development programs at the Council on International Educational Exchange (CIEE) for employees in over 40 countries.
 She has lived and worked in France and Senegal and taught at an Expeditionary Learning high school in Portland, Maine.